DFRPG resource: Questions and answers!

 (Source: Forum thread)

-Commentary: I didn’t ask, but from the above I’m certain the same holds for a holy warrior’s Holiness: no, Holiness doesn’t boost holy skills.
+Commentary: I didn’t ask, but from the above I’m certain the same would hold for a holy warrior’s Holiness: no, Holiness doesn’t boost holy skills.

 Can a martial artist combine Tiger Sprint and Uninterrupted Flurry for ridiculous Move?